 The Nintendo Entertainment System (NES) was a video game console first released in 1985.
 With over 61 million units sold, it held the #1 spot as the best selling video game console for almost 10 years, until it was dethroned by Sony Playstation.

-ALIAneS is an NES emulator I developed to learn about how early computers and video game consoles worked at a hardware and software level.
+ALIAneS is an NES emulator I developed in order learn about how early computers and video game consoles worked at a hardware and software level.
 The emulator core was written entirely from scratch in C++ over the course of a few years.
-The name is a combination of 'alias' and 'NES'.
+The name is a combination of ‘alias’ and ‘NES’.

 Project Inception and Technologies

 The ALIAneS project began in August 2014 after I came across an abandoned tutorial for writing a 4-bit CPU emulator.
 Although the tutorial blog was abandoned by it’s author after only a few posts, it gave me enough knowledge to form a starting point for developing an emulator of my own.

 I chose to design an NES emulator for a few reasons.
 I felt that an NES emulator was an excellent intersection between my interest in hardware and my interest in video games.
 The NES system architecture was relatively simple compared to later generations of consoles - it constantly challenged me but I never felt too in over my head.
 Finally, the 6502 CPU that was at the core of the NES is a very well documented processor so there exists a wealth of knowledge and information online to draw from.

 I started the project right before my first year of university.
 One of my courses in first year was to be a C++ programming course, so I chose C++ for this project to get my feet wet before classes started.